2019 Annual Appeal

 Thank you for taking time to consider this important appeal.
 Please be our ambassadors and share our letter among your circle of family, friends, and co-workers.
 Everyone’s help is urgently needed and deeply appreciated.
 All gifts will be acknowledged in our next newsletter.

 The Dwelling Place celebrates 42 years of presence and service in 2019.
 We honor each of you who have been our faithful and generous partners in this mission of compassion and transformation.

 Esperanza and her mom stand with all the women served in the past, the present, and those to come and offer their heartfelt gratitude.
 Hope is real for them because of your compassion and generosity.

 With sincere appreciation,

 Dear Friend, On a warm summer night in July 2017, Rosa, a senior citizen recently retired after working 25 years in a nursing home, and …

-On Sunday, March 17th, Team Dwelling Place will join with 20,000 other runners in the 2019 United Airlines NYC Half!
-We are grateful to the …
+On Sunday, March 17th, Team Dwelling Place joined with 20,000 other runners in the 2019 United Airlines NYC Half!
+We are grateful to the members …

 Join us for the celebration of the St. Brigid’s Day: A fundraiser to benefit The Dwelling Place.
 Mark the start of Celtic Spring with the …